-Under Swiss law, the offender may be punished only if and insofar as he or she can be held personally responsible for an offence.
-It requires a case-by-case analysis to determine whether incorrect advice by the authorities may, therefore, serve as a justification for the offender.
+Under Swiss law, the offender may be punished only if, and insofar as, he or she can be held personally responsible for an offence.
+It requires a case-by-case analysis to determine whether incorrect advice may, therefore, serve as a justification for the offender.